Doug Holyday: Political career

 Voters gave Holyday a clear majority in the 2003, 2006, and 2010 municipal elections, and no serious opponents came forward to challenge him.

 Provincial politics

 In 1987, Holyday ran for the Legislative Assembly of Ontario as a Progressive Conservative candidate in the 1987 provincial election, but lost to Liberal Linda LeBourdais by over 6,000 votes.
 He was asked to run for the Tories in the 2003 provincial election, but declined.

 In July 2013, Holyday again ran as a Progressive Conservative candidate in the August 1, 2013 by-election to replace retiring Liberal Laurel Broten in the riding of Etobicoke—Lakeshore.
 Although he once argued that councillors who run for higher office should immediately resign from council, he instead elected to take a leave of absence without pay.
-On election day, he won by a 1,600-vote margin over the Ontario Liberal Party's candidate, fellow councillor Peter Milczyn.
+On election day, he defeated the Ontario Liberal Party's candidate, fellow councillor Peter Milczyn.

 On September 10, 2013 PC Leader Tim Hudak named Holyday as Tory Accountability critic.

 He was defeated by Peter Milczyn in the Ontario general election of 2014.